dkbhaskaran/Learning/SOLID.md

 ### Dependency inversion priciple
 Two elements
 1. High level modules should not depend on low level modules.
-2. abstaction should not depend on details and details should not depend on abstaction.
+2. abstaction should not depend on details and details should depend on abstaction.

 for example
 ```